aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 aiml/inferentia/inference.py
 ```

-Copy the code to the pod and run it:
+Next we copy this code to the Pod, download our previously uploaded model, and run the code:

 ```bash
 $ kubectl -n aiml cp /workspace/modules/aiml/inferentia/inference.py inference:/